 As you figure out your hourly rate, it’s helpful to put into perspective what the film crew will use during their shoot.
 Besides the space itself, they will likely need to use your electricity, water, and other utilities.

 Plus, you need to factor in the cost of your own relocation, if applicable.
 It’s a lot to consider, but with a bit of contemplating and homework, you should be able to nail the perfect hourly or day rate for your home!

 After you’ve set your hourly rate, remember to tag your listing in the “Production” category so that filmmakers can find your photogenic abode in searches.
 Once your listing goes live, all you have to do is wait for your starlet home to get discovered.

 Love your home as it is?
 Here are 8 ways to make money from your space without lifting a finger!

 I’ve got an offer!
 What should I expect when the crew shows up?

-Film crews are taught to be respectful and courteous when filming on location.
+Film crews know to be respectful and courteous when filming on location.
 While the director may wish to bring in set pieces or rearrange furniture items to get the right shot, you should expect everything in your home to be as it was after they pack up shop.
-It’s not unusual for everything to be in even better condition when you found it!
+It’s not unusual for everything to be in even better condition than when you left it!